Amusement-Cafe/ayano/README.md

 `rename` - Rename a card in Amusement Club
 - To rename a card `ayy rename card query, New Name`

+`alias` - Add an alias to a collection
+- To add an alias `ayy alias ColID, alias`

+`coldisplay` - Change the display name of a collection
+- To change the display `ayy coldisplay colID, New Display Name`

 `banword` - Adds a word to the banned word list, keeping it from being used in tags
 - To ban a word (e.g. lame) `ayy banword lame`